Pangangan Island, Bohol

 Treasure Island Beach Resort

 A third alternative is the promisingly-named Treasure Island Beach Resort.
 However, with an entrance bordered by barbed wire, the initial impression is more of a concentration camp than a holiday resort.
-Unless you’re a dedicated walker, you’ll need transport to get there (and get away…).
+And unless you’re a dedicated walker, you’ll need transport to get there (and get away…).

 Upon arrival, you are required to pay 20 pesos entrance fee, even if you just want to checkout what they have to offer.
 As with Java Resort, they seem to cater primarily for local customers, and they have a swimming area on a decent beach.
 For the rest, it’s all pretty run down and depressing.
 They have a sign saying ‘snorkeling gear for rent’, but we were informed that it was all broken.